2023-VT-Spring-Capstone/spark-realtime/README.md

 |"close"|history.Close|The closing price of the stock for the trading day.|
 |"volume"|history.Volume|The total number of shares traded during the trading day.|

-The corporate actions taken by the company of the specified stock:
+The corporate actions taken by the company of a given stock:

 |name|attribute|description|
 |---|---|---|